adurafayode/writesharp/README.md

 5. **Load the Extension in Chrome**

-* Open Google Chrome and navigate to `chrome://extensions/`
+- Open Chrome and navigate to `chrome://extensions/`
-* Enable "Developer mode" using the toggle in the top right corner.
+- Enable "Developer mode" (toggle in top right)
-* Click "Load unpacked" and select the `writesharp` directory you cloned in step 1.
+- Click "Load unpacked"
+- Select the `writesharp` directory you cloned in step 1.

 6. **Verify Installation**

 * You should now see the WriteSharp icon in your Chrome extensions toolbar.
 * Click on the icon to open the popup and start using WriteSharp!

-> Note: Make sure to keep the server running while using the extension.
-If you close the terminal or shut down your computer, you'll need to start the server again (step 4) to use WriteSharp.
+> Note: Keep the local server running while using the extension.
+If you close the terminal or restart your computer, you'll need to start the server again (step 4).

 ### Troubleshooting

-* If you encounter any issues with the extension not loading, try refreshing the `chrome://extensions/` page and reloading the unpacked extension.
+- If the extension doesn't load, try refreshing the `chrome://extensions/` page and reloading the unpacked extension.
-* Ensure that your Node.js version is compatible with the project requirements.
+- Ensure your Node.js version is compatible with the project requirements.
+- For any server-related issues, check the console where you're running `server.js` for error messages.

 ## Configuration Options

+### API Key Setup
+1. Click the 'Settings' link in the WriteSharp popup.
+2. Enter your OpenAI API key.
+3. Click 'Save API Key'.

+> **Important:** Keep your API key confidential.
+Never share it publicly or with unauthorized individuals.

+### Custom Prompts
+1. In the Settings menu, locate the 'Custom Prompt' section.
+2. Enter your desired prompt in the text area and save.
+3. Toggle 'Use Custom Prompt' to activate your custom instructions.

 ### Default Prompts

-WriteSharp uses two default prompts to guide the AI in enhancing your text:
+WriteSharp uses two default prompts:

 1. **System Prompt:**